PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 B

-Ballot-paper specimens, for quota-preferential PR polls, with a choice of 3 different formality rules
+Ballot-paper specimens, for PR-STV polls, with a choice of three different formality rules

 Bibliography of publications relating to proportional representation, some with hyperlinks to the publication